-The Summer Institute is a twelve-day immersion program during which students will work to identify an issue of inequality or injustice that they are interested in and develop a proposal for a project that will promote dialogue and change around that issue in their own communities or the state of Mississippi broadly.
+The Summer Institute is a twelve-day immersion program during which students will identify an issue of inequality, injustice, or further asset development and propose a project that will promote dialogue and change around that issue with an identified partner community or more broadly.

 Students will spend a portion of the program at the Shackouls Honors College at Mississippi State University where they will engage with faculty and guest lecturers from a range of disciplines to learn about issues currently challenging the people and the economy of Mississippi, including food insecurity, public health, education, and more.
 Substantive lessons designed to teach students about the workings and impact of different systems in the Delta will be intermixed with skills-based workshops designed to give students the planning, research, and advocacy skills necessary to begin developing their independent projects.

-The program will begin on the morning of June 20 and end on the evening of July 1.
-Program participants should tentatively plan to travel to Mississippi State University’s campus on Sunday, June 19 and depart from the conference on July 2.
-Lodging will be provided during these dates.
+The program will begin on the evening of June 16th at and end on the evening of June 28.
+Program participants should tentatively plan to travel on Sunday, June 16th (arriving by 3:00pm) and depart from the conference on June 28.
+Scholars are responsible for transportation to and from the summer institute and some meals.
+Lodging and some meals will be provided during the institute dates.